Comparative Literature (Bachelor)

 Graduates ...

-*You can find precise information on implementation, evaluation and use as well as further data for this degree programme in the graduate tracking "BA Comparative Literature".
+*You can find further information on career entry and career paths in the tracking of graduates "BA Comparative Literature".